Supplemental Nutrition Assistance Program (SNAP) helps lower income families buy the food they need for nutritionally adequate diet.

 - Meet certain income guidelines

-Arkansas requires all able-bodied SNAP participants ages 18—49 without dependents to work at least 20 hours a week to keep their SNAP benefits beyond the three-month time limit, unless otherwise exempt.
+Arkansas requires all able-bodied adults ages 18—50 without dependents to work at least 20 hours a week to keep their SNAP benefits beyond the three-month time limit, unless otherwise exempt.
 Arkansas calls this the “requirement to work.”

-- How to apply for SNAP benefits in Arkansas?
+How do I apply for SNAP benefits in Arkansas? #

 Application for SNAP benefits can be done online via ACCESS Arkansas or in person at the local DHS county office.
 Either way, applicants are required to complete an interview for their eligibility determination.